sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

+# Week 7

+In seventh week, the team intehrated all the modules together to make the game work implementing their respective design patterns.

+## XP core value Feedback

+For integrating the modules together, each team member took feedback from every other member so that the their respective design patterns can be merged with others to make the game.
+This made possible to construct a desired working model of the game.

 # Week 6

 In sixth week, the team has almost completed coding their respective modules.
 I have almost coded my module involving destruction elements of Level 1.

 ## XP core value Feedback

 Throughout this week, every team member took feedback from others and completed coding their respective modules.
 Also, we followed short feedback-loops so that all the modules can be integrated together to make the entire game working.